NCAR/sftp-server/Testing-Support.md

 ## Running Tests Without docker-compose

-If you don't want or need to use the docker-compose `dev` environment, you can use the `sbin/run-test-server` and `sbin/run-test-client` scripts.
-This is how automated builds with CircleCI are configured.
+If you don't want or need to use the docker-compose `dev` environment, you can use the `.circleci/runtests.sh` script.
+Automated builds with CircleCI are configured to use this script.
+To run the script in CircleCI or otherwise, cd to the sftp-server main directory and run

+    $ ./.circleci/runtests.sh

+This script runs two other scripts: `sbin/run-test-server` and `sbin/run-test-client`.

 The `run-test-server` script will create and start a container running an SFTP server.
 It will generate temporary keypairs and store them `/run/secrets`, and